I recently wrote a blog post about "For someone who was supposed to be in a wheelchair, you run pretty fast!"

 So I toss all those memories of teasing, taunting, trying to catch up and feeling less than because of all that I endured and stand tall, walking with attitude, running with pride because after all whether in life or in a race it should always be my race - my pace.

 This is a poem I wrote that is included at the end of my memoir, "Coming Home: A Memoir of Healing Hope and Possibility," (chronicling the first 7 years of my healing odyssey) and "Feel the Heal: An Anthology of Poems to Heal Your Life" that are available on Amazon.
-What is so stunning to me is that the metaphors I use in this poem describe the work I am doing with Jeffrey -- and I wrote this poem in February of 2008!
+What is so stunning to me is that I wrote this poem in February of 2008!

 On May 25, 2007, I left my career at the VA and didn’t look back.
 I was discharged from outpatient rehab and in October of 2007, I decided to hire a personal trainer to see if I could get a little stronger.
 Six months after meeting my initial goals of getting off of a low toilet seat and diversifying the program that Spaulding Rehab had given me, my trainer asked me for my next goals.
 “I want to dance.
 I want to feel free in my body.
 I want to take a walk outside…” She gathered up her belongings, had her hand on the door knob and I said, “Wait … I have one more goal … I want to run the 2009 Boston Marathon for Spaulding Rehab as a charity runner.”
 She was totally non-plussed, sent me off to buy my first pair of running shoes and I wrote these poems on the road to the Boston Marathon.